NateOnLinux/RPCCompanion/README.md

  4. Start StreamCompanion
  5. Open StreamCompanion Settings and then Discord Rich Presence
  ![image](https://user-images.githubusercontent.com/128091734/227116004-14cb8950-005d-4827-829e-a831e14d9a85.png)
  6. Select whether you'd like Detailed or Minimal mode.
-If using Detailed mode, it's recommended to enter your profile link in the text box (Your profile will be detected automatically in future releases)
+ 7. Select your server (Leave this on "Bancho" if you don't know what this is)
- 7. Disable "Discord Rich Presence" in osu! settings if it's enabled
+ 8. Disable "Discord Rich Presence" in osu! settings if it's enabled
- 8. Check "Enable RPC Companion"
+ 9. Check "Enable RPC Companion"

  Bugs?
 Ideas?
 Submit them [here](https://github.com/NateOnLinux/rpcCompanion/issues).